OREL-group/Meta-brain-Models/Methods-and-Models.md

-In our [legacy repository](https://github.com/Orthogonal-Research-Lab/Meta-brain-Models), we have resource for the following model types:
+In our [legacy repository](https://github.com/Orthogonal-Research-Lab/Meta-brain-Models), we have resources for the following model types:

 1. [Agent-based Models](https://github.com/Orthogonal-Research-Lab/Meta-brain-Models/tree/master/Agent-based%20Modeling)